A Reddit user is checking for the account shadowban status

 Shadowban vs. Subreddit Ban

-- Subreddit ban: Applied by moderators of a specific community.
+• Subreddit ban: Applied by moderators of a specific community.
 Only affects that one subreddit.
-You receive a notification via modmail explaining the ban.
-Your account functions normally everywhere else on Reddit.
+You receive a notification via modmail.
+Your account works normally everywhere else.
 Appeal by messaging the subreddit's moderators directly.
-For a full breakdown of how Reddit account bans work, including the different types and their consequences, see our dedicated guide.

-How to Check if You Are Shadowbanned (Reddit Shadowban Test)
+How to Check if You Are Shadowbanned

 Because Reddit does not notify shadowbanned users, the only way to find out is to test your account externally.

-Use a Dedicated Shadowban Checker Tool
+Use Our Shadowban Checker Tool

 Log Out and Check Your Profile